kara-krzystan/food-festival/README.md

 # Module 19 Project: Food Festival

 ## Description
-This week we studied Progressive Web Applications (PWAs).
-Notably, we learned how to optimize a site's performance on mobile devices by turning this web application designed for a food festival into a PWA.
+This week I studied Progressive Web Applications (PWAs).
+Notably, I learned how to optimize a site's performance on mobile devices by turning this web application designed for a food festival into a PWA.

 ## Overview of Concepts Learned
 * How to identify performance issues in web applications